stacktape/nextjs-blog/_blog/BLOG.md

 # Performance comparison: Next.js alongside Fargate, Lambda and Lambda@Edge

-In this article, we'll explore how Next.js, a popular React framework, works alongside key AWS services: **Lambda**, **Lambda@Edge**, and **Fargate**.
-These technologies play a vital role in modern web development, offering serverless and containerized solutions.

-Our aim is to help developers understand the performance impact of combining [Next.js](https://nextjs.org/) with these AWS services.
-We'll dive into the technical details, providing practical examples and benchmarks to empower developers in making informed decisions for building high-performance, serverless web applications.
+**Hosting Next.js isn't just about Vercel.** True, they offer unmatched support for new Next.js features and a great developer experience…

+…but:

+- Did you know you can **easily host your Next.js app on AWS essentially for free** using AWS Lambda?
+- Do you know when it makes sense to use containers to host Next.js rather than hosting it serverlessly?

+Today, I will explore options on how Next.js can easily work alongside key AWS services: **Lambda**, **Lambda@Edge**, and **Fargate**.
+Using these services instead of going after managed solutions, such as Vercel, can give you more flexibility and save you a serious amount of money.

+In this post, I'll deploy the same Next.js app using the mentioned AWS services.
+I'll run several performance tests on these setups and then figure out the costs for each environment.
+Ready to go?

 ## Deployment options